 Immediately you could see the transformation on her face when she realised this.
 We then used this desire for freedom to turn things around.

 As a therapist, you need to be very careful with your terminology because freedom can mean many things to different people.

-We steered the conversation to Mandy having the freedom to choose between being the best mum she could be or someone who surrendered her freedom by doing exactly what the marketing people tell her to do and smoke.
+We steered the conversation to Mandy having the freedom to choose between being the best mum she could be or someone who surrendered her freedom by doing precisely what the marketing people tell her to do and smoke.

 We used her determination to have freedom by giving her the option to prove to herself how much freedom she had by remaining smoke-free.
-After all, it was her rebellious streak that made her smoke in the first place and it was using that same streak that enabled her to remain smoke-free.
+After all, it was her rebellious streak that made her smoke in the first place, and it was using that same streak that enabled her to remain smoke-free.

 Whenever you get the chance to help someone, be it a paying client or someone close, find out why it is they do something at a very deep level.
 You can then use that same reason in a more positive manner.